Branding-Brevity/Core-Builds-By-Brevity/Community-Templates/Templates/RB3/Readme.md

 ## 🚀 Installation Guide

-1. Download or copy the raw text from the `rb3-tb-pro-template` JSON file.
+1. Download or copy the raw text from the `auburn-tiger-rb3.json` file in this folder.
 2. Open your **AIOStreams Dashboard** and navigate to the **Template Import** menu.
 3. Paste the configuration code directly into the importer.
 4. Input your **TorBox** and **Real-Debrid** API keys when prompted by the setup sequence.